This version of the essay is for Blonde Guy computers with ArcaOS.

 This page describes how to use a Blonde Guy recovery DVD.
-The purpose of the recovery DVD is to restore the original eComStation installation as supplied by Blonde Guy.
+The purpose of the recovery DVD is to restore the original ArcaOS installation to a computer as supplied by Blonde Guy.
+These instructions apply also to the Blonde Guy recovery USB stick.

 The recovery DVD is bootable.
-If you have no bootable volumes, for example if you have a new hard disk, then the recovery DVD is the easiest way to restore eComStation.
+If you have no bootable volumes, for example if you have a new hard disk, then the recovery DVD is the easiest way to restore ArcaOS.

 |Volume Name||Disk Format||Drive Letter||Volume Size|